 By creating my images, I can retain and experience (over and over again) the memories associated with a particular past moment in time.
 My images are ways of keeping something, both physical and emotional, with me to admire and appreciate at any future date.

-My photographs have been exhibited (group shows) at the Tom Thomson Art Gallery (Owen Sound, Ontario), the Durham Art Gallery (Durham, Ontario) and the Art Gallery of Guelph (Guelph, Ontario) and the Pelham Public Library (Fonthill, Ontario).
+My photographs have been exhibited (group shows) at the Tom Thomson Art Gallery (Owen Sound, Ontario), the Durham Art Gallery (Durham, Ontario) the Art Gallery of Guelph (Guelph, Ontario) and the Pelham Public Library (Fonthill, Ontario).